codersclub/emlog.ml/docs/tp2Pro.md

-# &#x1F366; Migrate to emlog from typecho
+# &#x1F366; Migrate to Emlog from Typecho

 ## Preface

-This is a typecho plug-in for migrating Typecho article data to emlog pro
+This is a typecho plug-in for migrating Typecho article data to Emlog Pro

 ## Preparation before migration

-- You need to prepare the typecho program for the old site and the emlog pro program for the new site
+- You need to prepare the typecho program for the old site and the Emlog Pro program for the new site
 - If your articles exceed thousands or tens of thousands, please calculate the time yourself: 5,000 articles * 2 seconds = 10,000 seconds

 ## Install the migration plug-in in typecho